 J. If any officer other than the Chapter Chief does not do his job for any reasonable reason, the Chapter Chief, after gaining approval of the Chapter Adviser and the Lodge Chief, may call a new election at the next Chapter meeting.
-The Chapter Officer whose performance is under question must be consulted before the election to see if he wishes to retain his office.
+The Chapter Officer whose performance is under question must be consulted before the election to see if he they wishes to retain their office.

 L. All Chapters will conduct their elections at the Fall Fellowship and must notify the Lodge Chief of the results by the end of the weekend.
 Elections may be scheduled at another time only with the approval of the Lodge Chief.

 M. Any Chapter desiring to do so may conduct its own Callout as long as the script, time, date, and place are approved by the Lodge Chief prior to the Callout.